I3oris/ic/README.md

 * Fibers
 * ...

-## How ICR works?
+## How IC works?

-ICR import the crystal compiler sources available in the standard library, (hidden from the docs) and parses the given input, executes the semantics on it, exactly like that:
+IC import the crystal compiler sources available in the standard library, (hidden from the docs) and parses the given input, executes the semantics on it, exactly like that:
 ```crystal
   def self.parse(text)